doverunner/fps-ios-sdk/sample/Advanced/README.md

+# DoveRunner FairPlay Advanced Sample

-# FairPlayAdvanced : HLS Stream download and Playback
+### HLS Stream download and Playback

 This sample demonstrates how to use the `DoveRunnerFairPlay` framework to play HTTP Live Streams hosted on remote servers as well as how to persist the HLS streams on disk for offline playback.